-My experiment with cold calling02 March 2013
+My experiment with cold calling

 My first real product was launched last year.
 Dibbist is an online appointment system for small businesses.
 I’ve failed to attract any subscribers and I know all the reasons why.
 I’ll do an more in depth post about what I did wrong.
 This post is about my cold calling experiment for Dibbist.